 This section of the assault statute is the Texas Legislature response to criticism that the misdemeanor assault bodily injury wasn’t tough enough.
 Sometimes an allegation of choking would fall short of the serious bodily injury that is necessary to prove up an aggravated assault.
 So, impeding breathing or circulation became a third degree felony.
 A third degree felony is much more harsh and more severe.
 Anytime prison is a possible consequence, the course of events carry more significant weight and impact.
 Impeding breath or circulation carries a possible range of punishment of between two and ten years in the Texas prison and up to a $10,000 fine.
 As you can readily see, an allegation impeding breathing or circulation is a serious charge that needs to be seriously dealt with.
 As the severity of the charge increases, the need for great criminal representation also increases.

-Getting Arrested for Assault Impeding Breath of Circulation
+Were You Arrested for Assault Impeding Breath of Circulation?

-Domestic violence is a very serious issue, of course.
-However, everyone deserves a defense.
+Domestic violence is a very serious issue across the United States.
+Of course this is true.
+Many efforts of law enforcement, legislators, political organizers, and individuals to curb domestic violence have been both effective and brave.
+However, everyone that is accused of a crime deserves a defense, and deserves representation.
+This is a fundamental tenet of our justice system and what it means to be a United States citizen and a Texan.
 That is why getting arrested for assault is only the beginning of the story, and not the end.
 As United States citizens, our guilt must be proven beyond a reasonable doubt.
 Beyond a reasonable doubt is a very important concept for the jury to understand.
 It is an ambiguous phrase with no definition in Texas.
 During jury selection and throughout the trial, it is the defense attorneys job to instill in the jury how important this concept is and how high the standard is.
 The prosecution will try to lower the standard, while the defense will try to raise it.
 The reality is that beyond a reasonable doubt is the highest standard of proof in all legal proceedings in the United States.

 The truth about defending these cases is that the evidence is in large part subjective.
 What happened is often a matter of what someone says happened.
 If the evidence in an assault case is a person's statements, that is subjective.
 Defining bodily injury as "pain" creates a kind of subjectivity that is unavoidable.
 Defining bodily injury as pain also can sometimes foster the dangerous scenario in which people can cry wolf and makes stuff up.
 These can be devastating for people who get charged for crimes they did not commit.
 Somebody can get a former dating partner in the very hot water of having to defend a criminal accusation by simply telling police it happens.